maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

 * Implement rate limiting, but don't block requests yet.
 When a limit is hit, log it.
 This will let you fine-tune the numbers.
 * Iterate on measurements and logs, and when you are certain you know what the limit should be, start enforcing it.

-As an extra tip, make suer to constantly monitor rate limiting events, and adjust when needed.
+As an extra tip, make sure to constantly monitor rate limiting events, and adjust when needed.
 Perhaps a newer version of your mobile app makes more requests to your API, and this is expected traffic.

 Too strict limits will annoy your users.
 Remember, you don't want to police the number of requests.